PlayForm/Adapt/README.md

 # 🔌 [Adapt]

-`Adapt` tweaks your `package.json` before installing dependencies.
-It gives you the option to choose how to deal with a `peerDependency` used in other packages connected either upstream or downstream.
-This helps avoid any clashes or inconsistencies in how dependencies are handled.
+`Adapt` modifies your `package.json` on preinstall and allows you to choose a strategy when using a `peerDependency` in an upstream or downstream packages to avoid inconsistencies.

 ## Installation